Secrets of Assertiveness

 have the right to judge your own behavior, thoughts and emotions,

 and to take responsibility for their initiation and consequences upon yourself."
-Stop and think about that for a while.
+Stop and think about that.

 Although I learned some important things from Smith's book, I felt like it was woefully incomplete.
 He presents a few tactics for dealing with manipulative people, but he seems to believe that those people are jerks.
 While that may appear to be the case when you are feeling angry, the fact is that normal people sometimes display controlling and manipulative behavior when they are stressed or fearful.